 Do you have the right health insurance coverage?
 You could be saving hundreds!

 Now, if this is going to break the bank, don’t worry!
-As we’re about to explain, you can enter the general health insurance marketplace instead.
+You can enter the general health insurance marketplace instead.
 But it’s always a good idea to speak to your employer before or as soon as you leave to get the lowdown on what your new COBRA premium might be.
 That way you have all your bases covered.

 COBRA gives you the chance to carry on your employer-based coverage for a limited period of time after you’ve stopped working for them.